Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 ### Change the required attributes in the set

-The product completeness is calculated depending on the required attributes within an attribute set.
+The entity completeness, such as the product completeness in the *PIM* module, is calculated depending on the required attributes within an attribute set.
 All required attributes are marked with a *(required)* indication in the product view.
 Note that entities can be saved even if not all *(required)* attributes are completed.

+[comment]: <> (Simon: Bitte prüfen: entity completeness ist korrekt, also, completeness calculation ist möglich für alle Entitäten gelten, sobald man ein Attribut des Datentypen Completeness im Satz gesetzt ist.
+Richtig?)

 You can define whether an attribute should be required or not.
 Bear in mind that inherited attributes can only be changed in the origin attribute set and the required status is also inherited to the linked attribute sets.